 Remote or not, all interviews require you to establish what you are looking for in a candidate upfront.
 This helps define your approach and your questions.
 However, interviewing remotely presents new opportunities.

-You are able to observe how your candidate deals with a new set of challenges, such as new technologies, technical set up, and how they adapt to interviewing on camera.
+You are able to observe how your candidate deals with a new set of challenges, such as new technologies and technical setup, and how they adapt to interviewing on camera.
 Depending on the role, each of these challenges can be increasingly important as we enter the brave new normal.

 Don’t rush it